-- Get a DNA test – if you are really not sure where to start then consider getting a DNA test.
-If you want to find out more about DNA tests you can read our blog on Genealogy DNA Tests and Testing – Read This Before You Buy by clicking here.
+- Get a DNA test – if you are really not sure where to start, then consider getting a DNA test.
+If you want to find out more about DNA tests, you can read our blog on Genealogy DNA Tests and Testing – Read This Before You Buy by clicking here.

 Family history is about learning about your ancestors and their lives and stories.
-When you hear someone say “My Great Grandfather worked at a train crossing,” that is so much more interesting than his name was and he was born in what year, etc.
+When you hear someone say, “My Great Grandfather worked at a train crossing,” that is so much more interesting than his name was, and he was born in what year, etc.

-Ancestry – Those You Are Related To.
+Ancestry Are Those People You Are Related To.

-The webster dictionary defines the term ancestry as:
+Webster’s dictionary defines the term ancestry as:

-Ancestry is also the great-grandmother whose hips were wide so I got her hips or the blue eyes that my great grandfather had.
-They are the people who for better or worse have given you some traits that you may now have.
+Ancestry is also the great-grandmother whose hips were wide, so I got her hips or the blue eyes that my great-grandfather had.
+They are the people who, for better or worse, have given you some traits that you may now have.

 Why is Ancestry Travel the New and Exciting Travel Trend?

-You can discover more by reading our blog Why Ancestry Travel is The New and Exciting Travel Trend by clicking here.
+You can discover more by reading our blog, Why Ancestry Travel is The New and Exciting Travel Trend by clicking here.